gopro/labs/docs/control/notes/README.md

  c:S  = GPS km/h
  c:T  = GPS days in this year
  c:W  = GPS DOP
+- Added DIOP=x - Experimental diopter correction.
+Adding a diopter lens will modify the distortion, and impact stabilization, this attempts to compensate.  e.g. $DIOP=4 for +4 diopter lens.

 ### 1.30.70 - July 7, 2026